jfree/jfreesvg/README.md

 JFreeSVG is a modular library with the module name `org.jfree.svg`.

-To use JFreeSVG with Java 8, you can use the following (note the different artifact ID:
+To use JFreeSVG with Java 8, you can use the following (note the different artifact ID):

     <dependency>
         <groupId>org.jfree</groupId>